 There was a time we expected that by 2020 the world would have flying cars.
 Well, that doesn’t seem to be turning true very soon, but definitely, there are other types of industries moving ahead rapidly with the support of technology.
 In fact, there are firms whose sole job is to provide this technical support to other ones in the industry.
-The AEC industry has already begun on this venture to include cutting edge technologies like AI in the design process, as this helps with various aspects like climate analysis, structure analysis, and helps by reducing the amount of time in starting off the process.
+The AEC industry has already begun on this venture to include cutting edge technologies like Artificial Intelligence Technologies in the design process, as this helps with various aspects like climate analysis, structure analysis, and helps by reducing the amount of time in starting off the process.
 It uses processes of simulation and optimization to increase the speed and competence of the architects.
 Here are some firms that use AI-generated solutions based on data and computing power to facilitate better results.

 The firm first established in Norway, was concerned about the allocation of the rising population in livable cities.
 Thus, they designed a user-friendly tool, so that all the architects could use it conveniently.
 This tool helps in quick analysis of the design problems like noise, densities, regulatory norms, etc. It generates multiple alternatives and provides the facility of collaborating with the team at a place.
 It works like a machine where we input our requirements, they process it with their data using AI, and we get potential outputs.

 The founders of this startup based in Singapore observed that the existing digital working options were limited to a very few professionals.
 Thus, they created a tool, using which, one can select a site, mark out the subplots in the site, and then the tool would give a various option of possible forms from which one could be selected.
 The tool is easy to use and can show different views.
 Maximum area, height, etc can be edited as required and it incorporates response to sun path, wind path, and solar radiation into the design.